ritish26/SavingsAccount/Project.md

 3. Improves overall system performance by decoupling read and write operations.
 4. Enables independent scaling of reads and writes.
 5. Increases system resilience and maintainability.

+✅ What is a distributed system?
+Give an example.
+A distributed system is a collection of independent computers or services that work together as a single system to achieve a common goal.
+These components run on different machines and communicate over a network to coordinate their actions.

+Example:
+An online shopping platform is a distributed system.
+The User Service handles logins, the Product Service manages inventory, the Order Service processes purchases, and the Payment Service handles transactions.
+Each service runs independently on separate servers but works together to provide a seamless experience to the user.

 ✅ Why do you want to switch jobs?
 (Answer for 5 years of experience, with last company being the only one)